mlc-mlapis/docs/src/documentation/services/runtimes/golang.md

   startCommand: ./bin/server
 ```

-You can also rewad the complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).
+You can also read the complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).

 ### Version to choose